J-Dai03/Weather-API-Project/README.md

 # Weather-API-Project
 A program I created to practice and learn using APIs and handling JSON.

+IMPORTANT:
-The program uses the OpenWeather API and thus requires a key from them.
+ - The program uses the OpenWeather API and thus requires a key from them.
     At time of writing, a free subscription with all the permissions needed for this API is available (See https://openweathermap.org/price)
     The key is installed in the APIKeyManager file.
 Simply open it in a text editor or code editor and copy in the key you get from OpenWeather.
+ - The program does use json.simple, so make sure you have the .jar file installed

 Creating this program helped me practice coding, debugging, API interactions, inheritance, polymorphism, and more.